WGLab/RepeatHMM/README.md

 ## Usage

-Please refer to [Usage](https://github.com/WGLab/RepeatHMM/blob/master/docs/Usage.md) how to use RepeatHMM.
+Please refer to [Usage](https://github.com/WGLab/RepeatHMM/blob/master/docs/Usage.md) for how to use RepeatHMM.

 ## Revision History